 What Makes for a Good Match?

 On the flip side, not everybody is fun to live with, Heacox says.
-Moore has run into a few interpersonal issues with roommates and more than once has had to ask a roommate who isn’t working out to move.
+You might run into a few interpersonal issues with roommates and ask a roommate who isn’t working out to move…like a roommate who decides to rearrange the kitchen and clean out the drawers.

-And while companionship is often a big plus of house sharing, Moore cautions that friendship with roommates can become “a bit murky.”
+And while companionship is often a big plus of house sharing, friendship with roommates can become a bit murky.

 Explore More Resources